Emraan Hashmi: 2003–2007: Breakthrough with erotic-thrillers

 Hashmi's first appearance in 2006 was Anant Mahadevan's erotic thriller Aksar alongside Udita Goswami and Dino Morea.
 The film was a commercial success and well received from critics.
-His second release was Anurag Basu's romantic thriller Gangster: A Love Story co-starring debutante Kangana Ranaut and Shiney Ahuja in lead roles.
+His second release was Anurag's romantic thriller Gangster: A Love Story co-starring debutante Kangana Ranaut and Shiney Ahuja in lead roles.
 The film emerged as a commercial success at the box-office, grossing over ₹190 million in India.
 It opened to positive reviews from critics upon release, with Hashmi's portrayal of Akash Kapadia, an undercover detective, receiving particular praise.
 Rediff.com's Raja Sen wrote, "Hashmi's character is an understated one, and he manages to keep it that way.
 There is no unnecessary bluster or melodrama, and he does a pretty believable job.
 There is something lazy about his acting, by which I mean he makes the job look easy."
 Hashmi's performance in the film earned him a nomination for the Filmfare Award for Best Performance in a Negative Role.
 His next releases, the crime-thriller The Killer (adapted from the 2004 film Collateral) and the romance Dil Diya Hai, both emerged as critical and commercial failures.

 In 2007, Hashmi appeared in three films.
 His first release was the comedy Good Boy Bad Boy alongside Tusshar Kapoor, Isha Sharvani and Tanushree Dutta.
 The film received negative reviews from critics upon release and emerged as a commercial failure at the box-office.
-He next played a gangster in Mohit Suri's neo-noir action drama Awarapan (2007) alongside Mrinalini Sharma and Shriya Saran.
+He next played a gangster in Suri's neo-noir action drama Awarapan (2007) alongside Mrinalini Sharma and Shriya Saran.
 The film received positive reviews from critics upon release, with particular praise directed towards Hashmi's performance.
 Writing for the Hindustan Times, critic Khalid Mohamed described it as "intense and believable".
 Subhash K Jha wrote: "...Hashmi [is] an actor who conceals more than he reveals on screen.
 There is an inherent pain in his personality that this film taps better than anything he has done earlier.
 This film marks the emergence of a major talent."
 Despite positive critical reception, it emerged as a commercial disaster at the box-office.
 However over the years, Awarapan gained cult status, primarily due to Hashmi's performance.
+In Pakistan in particular, following Awarapan he became "the most sought after hero", even ahead of the Khan's when it comes to the local box-office.
 His final release of the year was the romantic thriller The Train, co-starring Geeta Basra and debutante Sayali Bhagat in lead roles.
 Narrating the story of a married couple caught in a complex extramarital love triangle, the film received mixed reviews from critics upon release, and emerged as a commercial failure at the box-office.